<< magazine top >>

 L'hotel Sobo-Bade vol.1

-I was leaving from Pompiers Bus Terminal by bush taxi.
-By the way, what kind of facility do you image on the word of "bus terminal"?
-It must have terminal buildings.
-And maybe big buses stop there and wait the people on board.
-I imaged something like that for the "bus terminal" Because in all countries which I'd ever visited, a bus terminal had been like that.
+I'm leaving Pompiers Bus Terminal by bush taxi.
+By the way, what kind of facility do you image with the word of "bus terminal"?
+It must have terminal buildings where big buses stop waiting the people on board.
+I imaged something like that for the "bus terminal" Because in all countries which I'd ever visited, it had been like that.

-However the bus terminal in this country was not like that.
+However the bus terminal in this country is not like that.
 I knew the fact when I checked the location of Pompier in advance.
-The main bus terminal of Senegal, capital city and one of the biggest city in West Africa, was something like .... like .... a grassy vacant lot.
+The main bus terminal of Dakar, the capital and one of the biggest city in West Africa, is something like .... like .... a grassy vacant lot.

-Well certainly, the space was wide enough.
-But no terminal building was there.
-Many placards were placed here and there in the space.
-Each placard described each destination.
-And beside the placards was not beautiful mascot girl but very aggressive taxi operator.
-And of course, there were hundreds of bush taxies.
-I also found busses.
-However it's absolutely far from my image to a bus.
-They customized pick up truck and put benches on the deck and covered it with simple canopy.
-Now they got "bus".
+Well certainly, the space is wide enough.
+But no terminal building is there.
+Many placards are placed over the space.
+Each placard tells each destination.
+Beside the placards is not beautiful mascot girl but very aggressive taxi operator.
+And of course, there are hundreds of bush taxies.
+I also find some buses.
+However it's absolutely far from the bus in my imagination.
+They customized a pick up truck and put benches on the deck and covered it with a simple canopy.
+Now, it's a "bus".

-I was waiting for departure in the bush taxi.
-Silence ... no body talked and Just waited the departure.
-The vendor stuck his nose in the slit of slightly opened window and offered variety of goods, orange, banana, juice in plastic bag, peanut, bread, boiled egg, watch, deck brush ...
+I'm waiting for departure in the bush taxi.
+Silence ... no body talk and just wait.
+A salesboy stick his nose into the slit of slightly opened window and offers a variety of goods, orange, banana, juice in plastic bag, peanut, bread, boiled egg, watch, deck brush ...
 Then another boy came for begging.
-I remembered this country never let me alone.
+I remembered that this country never let me alone.

-Generally, a bush taxi was 7 seater.
-It never departed until being full.
-And usually it's over loaded when it departed.
-The taxi that I rode was not exception.
-It had 8 passengers.
-Add to that, I was on the 2nd row seat.
-I was pressed on the door by gigantic hip of the woman next to me.
-"Gosh, it's too dangerous" It could be easily happen that the door was flipped off.
-So I grasped grip on the side sill and supported all the weight of the woman with shaking arm.
-Of course it's for avoiding make me pushed out from the car with the door.
+I'm in the 2nd row seat.
+I'm pressed on the door by gigantic hips of the woman next to me.
+"Gosh, it's too dangerous" It could be easily happen that the door is flipped off.
+So I grasp a grip on the side sill tightly and support all the weight of the woman with shaking arm.

 The road condition is always poor.
 Basically the road is straight.
 However it's covered by hundreds of pit holes.
 So the driver swings the car right and left.
 He concentrated on the tarmac too much.
 So we are almost hitting the opposite car.
 I wanna drive by myself if it's possible.

 The road gets into the hill top area.
-Some how the driver often tells me "Why not buy some house around here?"
+Some how the driver often tells me "Why don't you buy a house around here?"
 He goes on.
 "Italian, French ... lot of foreigner got houses here.
-It's cheap" Well, but house is expensive shopping compare to the orange of street vendor.
-(But I should had to ask for the exact price.
+It's cheap" Well, but house is not the things easy to buy compare to the orange of street vendor.
+(Oh, I should have asked for just price.
 How much was it that he meant "Cheap"? $10,000?
 No, it must not be.)
-For getting to Toubab Dialao, we pass 3 small villages.
-All villas was placed on the top of hill, looks comfortable and has grate ocean view.
-Looks not bad to live as the driver said.
+As going to Toubab Dialao, we pass 3 small villages.
+All villas was placed on the top of hill, looks comfortable and has grate ocean view, looks not bad to live as the driver said.

 Today's piece